 A criminal record can limit your ability to get a job, housing, or benefits.
 But under Washington law, some felony and misdemeanor convictions can be removed—or vacated—from your record.
 That means your conviction is no longer on publicly accessible background searches and that you can legally tell potential employers or landlords you have not been convicted of a crime.

 - Get a record sealed from juvenile court

 - Relieve you of the duty to register for juvenile sex offenses

-- Remove felony drug convictions from your record (under the State Supreme Court’s Blake decision)
+- Remove some felony drug possession convictions from your record (under the State Supreme Court’s Blake decision)

 We cannot help you get other misdemeanors or felonies removed from your record.
-In King County, there are at least 3 organizations that provide this service:
+In King County, here are some organizations who may be able to assist you:

 - The King County Bar Association's Records Project

 In February 2021, the Washington Supreme Court ruled that the state’s felony drug possession law is unconstitutional.
 (The law is also known as Unlawful Possession of a Controlled Substance or VUCSA - possession).
 The case is called State v.
 Blake.
 Any person convicted of certain drug offenses before February 2021 could get those convictions invalidated.

 - In prison whose sentence was increased due to a conviction for felony drug possession could get their sentence shortened.